healer-op/Anti-Xray-/-How to Install README-.txt

                          ⓑⓨ ⓗⓔⓐⓛⓔⓡ
 =-=-=-=-=-=-=-=--=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=--=-=-=-=-=-=-=

-Place the "skript.jar" and "skquery.jar" into your plugins folder and restart your server.
+Place the "skript.jar" and "antixray+.jar" into your plugins folder and restart your server.
 After restarting the server, a Skript folder will load.
 Go into "Skript" > "scripts".
 Once in "scripts" folder, place the "AntiXrayListner.sk" into "scripts" folder.
 Go in game and type "/sk reload axr"